French Tarot: Petit au bout

+Chelem

 To Slam (in French, chelem) is to take every trick in the round.
 "Announced" Slam (made while bidding in the auction) gains 400 points if made.
 It grants the taker the right (and obligation) to start the first trick.
 Otherwise, a non-announced Slam made by either the taker or the defenders gains 200 points.
 Failure to fulfill a pre-declared Slam costs the announcer 200 points.
 This bonus is not multiplied according to the contract.

 Petit Slam

 "Petit Slam" is a bid to take every trick but three.
 It is, like the misère, unofficial.
 An unannounced Petit Slam is worth 150 points, while an announced slam can gain the taker 300 points or lose them 150 if they make or miss.

 Variants

 Petit imprenable

 In Petit imprenable ("untouchable Petit"), a player who has no trump except the Petit can still play, but the Petit is played like the Fool; if it does not take the trick, it is given back to its owner in exchange for a half-point card.